 Take this viral video for example.
 While it is funny and entertaining, it really fails to touch on the true benefits to be had from either owning or renting a home.
 So, in this post I’m going to compare these two options and offer some insight along the way.

-First, let’s go over the advantages of home ownership.
+First, let’s go over the advantages of home ownership in Orange County, CA.

 Benefits of Owning a Home vs Renting